 How To Care For Your Mattress

-Like a car, your mattress needs regular maintenance.
+Like a vehicle, your mattress needs regular maintenance.

-You wouldn’t drive your car for 10,000 miles without changing the oil (hopefully)!
-Your investment is too valuable, and you want to make sure you get the full life out of your purchase.
+You wouldn’t drive your car 10,000 miles without changing the oil.
+That investment is too valuable, and you want to make sure you get the full life out of your purchase.

-So, too, a mattress requires routine attention to perform its best.
-Here are a few pointers and practices for how to properly care for your investment – so that you’ll be sleeping soundly long after you bring your mattress home.
+So, too, a mattress requires routine attention to provide long term comfort and support.
+With a few pointers and practices for how to properly care for your investment, you’ll be sleeping soundly long after you bring your mattress home.

 Flip and Rotate

-The question on everyone’s minds: how often do I flip or rotate my mattress?
-Here’s an easy way to remember: Along with checking the batteries on your smoke detector and changing your clocks forward or back, daylights savings time is a great semi-annual reminder to flip or rotate your mattress.
+The question on everyone’s mind: how often do I flip or rotate my mattress?
+Here’s an easy way to remember: When you change your clocks for daylight savings time, check the batteries in your smoke detector and flip/rotate your mattress.
 We’ve outlined the specific care schedule for each type of mattress in detail below.
 Visit our Mattress Help Videos section for more information.

 Double-Sided Mattresses (Quilting on both sides)